ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 Below are examples for the translation of user actions on a website into tracking requests:

-User "Js79009234YU7" navigates to an item with the id 123 and type "1" which is located under Shoes -&gt; Children:
+User "Js79009234YU7" navigates to an item with the id 123 and type "1" which is located under Shoes -> Children:

 `GET https://event.yoochoose.net/api/00000/click/Js79009234YU7/1/123?categorypath=%2FShoes%2FChildren`